Editor’s note: This post was originally published on August 28, 2014 and was updated on November 29, 2018 for accuracy and comprehensiveness.

 We started CircleCI as a way to help development teams to be more productive.
 As part of that, we’ve long focused on tooling for production web applications, and most of CircleCI’s feature set is aimed at letting teams ship code faster.

 This means we haven’t focused on building features for open source repositories, and our customers have had trouble sharing build results with collaborators or have even resorted to using different services.
 You’ve asked us for a long time to provide better support for public projects, and we’re happy to announce some features in that line today.

-One note – if you haven’t already, you’ll need to enable this per-project in Project Settings > Experimental Settings > Free and Open Source.
+Note: If you haven’t already, you’ll need to enable this per-project in Project Settings > Advanced Settings > Free and Open Source.
 All public projects created from now on will have this set automatically.

-Principally, if you’re already a CircleCI customer, you’ll see open source builds in the same way you do other builds: its in the same app, listed in the same dashboard, using the same API.
+If you’re already a CircleCI customer, you’ll see open source builds in the same way you do other builds: it’s in the same app, listed in the same dashboard, using the same API.

-Our parallelism and automatic test splitting help your test suite grow faster than your build times.
+- Our parallelism helps your test suite grow faster than your build times.

 - We have a nice mechanism built-in for saving and uploading build artifacts.

 - You can SSH into our builds to figure out what’s gone wrong, when your tests do fail. :)

 - Our infrastructure scales up automatically, so you should never experience any busy times or queueing times due to others.